newamerica-graphics/newamerica-data-projects/README.md

 * get method for retrieving the project data, if async data call has not yet completed, will return null
 * @return {object} object containing an array for each sheet in the datasheet

+##### setDataDownloadLinks(downloadableDataSheets, customDataDownloadSource) - can be changed after refresh
+* sets download csv and json links on in-depth page
+* (optional) downloadableDataSheets [String] - specifies names of sheets in Google Sheet for project that should available for download (defaults to all sheets)
+* (optional) customDownloadSource {String} - specifies link to custom data download